halavah/picgo/README.md

 ## PinGo
-Speaking For # - PicGo
+Speaking for me - PicGo